Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 A long north-facing slope and the best park in the area

-Of the HAKUBAVALLEY ski resorts, this ski resort has the most northern slopes.
+Among the ski resorts in Hakuba Valley, this ski resort has the most northern slopes.

 Hakuba Happoone Ski Resort